thelkarsumit/project-repo/ansible/document/05_ansible_vault_usage_guide.md

-Certainly!
-Here's a well-structured and concise document about **Ansible Vault** and its commands that you can save for future reference.

----

 ## **Ansible Vault: Managing Sensitive Data Securely**

 **Ansible Vault** is a tool that allows you to encrypt and decrypt sensitive data within Ansible playbooks, variable files, or any other artifact.
 It is designed to protect secrets like passwords, API keys, certificates, and other sensitive information while still being usable in your automation processes.